A HOROLOGICAL COLLECTIVE

 Who We Are

 Ed made his first clock as a wood shop assignment in high school.
 That kicked off his career in clock repair to earn extra money while he served in the Air Force.
-Kathi came into his life about this time and they married.
-So Kathi came alongside Ed to make and repair clocks.
-After passing through Sisters countless times on their way to Smith Rock, Ed and Kathi moved to Sisters and set up shop in 1978 .
+Kathi came into his life about this time and they married so Kathi came alongside Ed to make and repair clocks.
+They moved to Sisters in 1978 and after passing through countless times on their way to Smith Rock so Ed could scale the world-class walls there.

 Today the Beacham's welcome craftsmen and professionals to share ownership of the reputation they have built to better serve the horological community and support several families with the business they have built.

-Visit Beacham's Clock Company to learn the full history.
+Visit Beacham's Clock Company to learn the full story.
 Each clock has its own unique story!

 Clock Repair Specialist